-Candidates must be enrolled in university in Mexico, Canada or the United States and have interest or connections to, the Mexico region.
-They must be fully bilingual (English/Spanish), self-motivated, hard-working and possess a passion for investing in promising early-stage, for-profit, socially-responsible agricultural companies that will ultimately benefit Central Mexico.
-The fellowship also awards a $10,000 stipend to each selected fellow.
+Candidates must be enrolled in university in the United States, Canada or Mexico.
+They must be self-motivated, hard-working and possess a passion for investing in promising early-stage, for-profit, socially-responsible agricultural companies that will ultimately bring closer the day when everyone on the planet has reliable access to healthy food.
+The fellowship also awards a stipend to each selected fellow.

 Fellows will be selected using the following process: